Hide

 \includegraphics[width=0.5\textwidth ]{graph}

-In this case, the longest route is of length 12.
+In this case, the longest route has length $12$.

 Input